-We are living through crazy, crazy times.
+We are living through very tumultuous times.
 As the Financial Times wrote this weekend, “the euro emergency has wreaked a deeper shock than ever.”
 Last week, “world leaders and financial markets went on to red alert, and by the end of the week two democratically elected leaders — Greece’s George Papandreou and Italy’s Silvio Berlusconi — found themselves being eased out of office at Europe’s behest and replaced by unelected technocrats.”

 If there ever was a confirmation of Žižek’s haunting thesis that the marriage between capitalism and democracy is over, this is it.
 While no one will shed a tear for Berlusconi or Papandreou, the process by which they were overthrown is a sign of even darker times to come.
 Their replacement by two economists with close ties to the banking industry has effectively put Greece and Italy “into political receivership by [the] international financial establishment.”

 The most shocking thing, perhaps, is that our leaders are not even trying to hide it anymore.
 European officials now openly admit their intentions: to calm the markets, politics-as-usual simply has to be suspended.
 As the unelected President of the European Council, Herman van Rompuy, bluntly stated during a lecture in Florence last week, Italy needs “reforms, not elections.”
 Apparently, the time for window-dressing is over: markets rule, and that’s that.

 The Birth of the Frankfurt Group